Priorities & Impact

 Unrestricted gifts directed to the College of Education Excellence Fund allow administrators and faculty the flexibility to respond to the most pressing needs of the College.
 Unrestricted funds are used in a variety of ways throughout the year.
 They provide timely financial support for students, pay for community outreach, and they supplement costs for classroom technology upgrades.
 The Excellence Fund also supports the important work of our faculty through research and professional development, and provides innovation funds for new programs.
 It’s an all-purpose fund applied to priority projects and needs that complement our vision and priorities.

-The College of Education works hard to recruit highly qualified students seeking a career in teaching who will have an impact on the trajectory of the State as a dynamic, well-educated, forward thinking place to work and live.
+The College of Education works hard to recruit highly qualified students seeking a career in education who will have an impact on the trajectory of North Carolina e as a dynamic, well-educated, forward thinking place to work and live.

 Simply put, the quality of our teaching and research at the College of Education depend on the quality of our faculty.
 Finding, hiring and retaining the best faculty is a competitive endeavor.
 Each year the Dean is faced with many difficult decisions in this arena.
 Having flexible and readily available resources to help hire and retain our valuable faculty members is absolutely critical.